Date enacted or revised:

 Selection of CandidateThe supervisor reviews the Hiring Search Committee recommendations, conducts additional reference checks, and determines the best candidate for the position.
 The department head then forwards the recommendation for the selected candidate to the dean of the college for review, who then forwards the information to the provost.
 The provost reviews the hiring documentation and with the assistance of the Office of Institutional Research and Effectiveness confirms the candidate’s academic qualifications are appropriate.
 Meanwhile the Office of Human Resources and Student Employment initiates pre-employment requirements such as the background check and forwards results to the chain of command for the position.
-The hiring process is finalized after necessary documentation such as official transcripts are received in the Office of Academic and Student Affairs, a clear background check is received, and pre-employment information required by the Office of Human Resources and Student Employment is complete.
+The hiring process is finalized after necessary documentation such as official transcripts are received in the Office of Academic Affairs and Enrollment Management, a clear background check is received, and pre-employment information required by the Office of Human Resources and Student Employment is complete.
 The provost forwards the recommendation to the President for approval.
 The hiring information is then submitted for approval by the Board of Supervisors for the University of Louisiana System.

 The job expectations, annual performance review policies and procedures, and terms of every appointment to the academic staff will be stated in writing and a copy will be supplied to the prospective faculty/staff member by the dean/department head prior to the employment start date.
 Any subsequent changes in the terms of appointment must be approved by the provost and stated in writing and a copy provided to the faculty member.
 All faculty members should be informed of the web location for information pertinent to University employment as well as University, college and departmental operating policies and procedures.